volod-k/agentic-ai-soc-knowledge-base/research/how-to-evaluate-vendors/best-ai-soc-providers-2026.md

 “Like having extra security pros on your team.”
 — Co-Founder/CTO [UnderDefense – G2 Verified Review](https://www.g2.com/products/underdefense-maxi/reviews/underdefense-maxi-review-9629118)

-UnderDefense maintains 100% ransomware prevention across 500+ [MDR clients](https://underdefense.com/services/managed-detection-and-response/) over 6 years because detection without human-driven response is just expensive alerting.
+UnderDefense maintains 100% ransomware prevention across 200+ enterprises in the US and EU over six years, because detection without a clear path to response is just expensive alerting.

 ## Q7.
 Ready to Replace Alert Noise with Verified Threat Response?
 You’ve seen how these 9 AI SOC providers compare across detection, automation, integration, pricing, and real user reviews.
 The vendor that scores highest across all five dimensions, and the only one that contacts your users directly to verify threats, is UnderDefense.